dredgy/DredgeTest/README.md

 # DredgeTest
-A repository for teach git
+A repository for teach hello